Awards & Recognition

 Women of Influence Award

-President Mary J. Meehan received The Women of Influence Award (Inspiration category) from The Business Journal.
-This award honors a woman leader who, through her words, actions and attitude, inspires those who work with and around her.
-This award is presented to Milwaukee-area women who exercise power and influence within their industry and serve as role models for future generations of leaders.
+President Mary J. Meehan received the Women of Influence Award (Inspiration category) from The Business Journal.
+This award honors a Milwaukee-area woman leader who, through her words, actions and attitude, inspires those who work with and around her and serves as a role model for future generations of leaders.

-President Meehan also received the Legacy Award from Milwaukee Achiever Literacy Services.
-It honored her for striving to empower adults through education.
+President Meehan also received the Legacy Award from Milwaukee Achiever Literacy Services for her work to empower adults through education.

 Outstanding Achievement Award

-Kathleen O’Brien, senior vice president for academic affairs for Alverno College, received the 2008 Outstanding Achievement Award presented by the Wisconsin Women in Higher Education Leadership.
-This statewide organization works to increase the number and effectiveness of women in colleges and universities in Wisconsin.
+Kathleen O’Brien, academic affairs senior vice president emerita, received the 2008 Outstanding Achievement Award from the Wisconsin Women in Higher Education Leadership.
+This statewide organization works to increase the number and effectiveness of women in Wisconsin colleges and universities.
 O’Brien is a role model who leads with courage, compassion, intelligence and patience.

 Margo Yukovich Education Award

-President Mary J. Meehan was honored with Professional Dimensions highest award, the Sacagawea Award.
-The award is presented annually to two exceptional women leaders in the area.
+President Meehan was honored with Professional Dimensions' highest award, the Sacagawea Award, presented annually to two exceptional area women leaders.